 limited to between 15 and 30 students to facilitate interaction between

 the Fellow and students.
 Longer talks will include more hands-on

 activities for students.

-Mini-lessons and Specialized Lesson Topics: Mini-lessons require 20-25 minutes and can be presented to a maximum of 15 students at a time.
-The mathematicians will work with you to design your specialized lesson to meet your needs.
+Mini-lessons: What's cool?
+Math!!!
+Mini-lessons are designed to high light math's cool factor.
+They require 20-25 minutes and can be presented to a maximum of 15 students at a time.

 Science Fair:Is my project a math project or does it just use math to analyse my data?
 Sometimes it is hard to tell if a project belongs in the math category or not.
 The Posse's mathematicians can help students determine where their project belongs, mentor them in a math project or help them analyze the data they collect.
 Students can check out our science fair video (at right for YouTube or here for school-safe version) or Ask a Posse Mathematician for help.

 "When are we ever going to use this stuff anyway?"
 The Posse's Mathematicians are eager to work with you to show how classroom mathematics is relevant to their work in the real world.
 They will work with you to determined the length of the lesson and group size, depending on your class numbers.
 Ideas:applied math basic logic combinatorics geometry